 Induction training is a form of introduction for new starters that enables them to do their work in a new profession or role.
 A thorough new employee induction training must cover a range of key topics, including:

-- A full health and safety briefing showing your evacuation plan, workplace hazards and safety requirements
+- A full health and safety briefing showing your evacuation plan, workplace hazards and safety requirements helps embed your company safety culture from the start

 - Tools and equipment needed for the job, as well as training on correct usage